moysklad/api-remap-1.2-doc-in/source/includes/documents/_purchaseOrder.md

 Request to create a new item in the Purchase Order.
 For successful creation, the following fields must be specified in the request body:

-+**assortment** - Link to the product/service/series/modification that the item represents.
++**assortment** - Link to the product/service/series/product variant that the item represents.
 You can also specify a field named **service**, **variant** according to what the indicated item is.
 You can read more about this field in the description of the [Order item](../documents/#transactions-purchase-order-purchase-orders-purchase-order-items)
 + **quantity** - Quantity of the specified item.
 Must be positive, otherwise an error will occur.